Proto-Italic language: Verbs

 During the transition from Proto-Indo-European to Latin and Sabellic, the subjunctive and optative were merged, resulting in the general Italic subjunctive.
 However, the linguist Frederick Kortlandt disputes whether the optative had been lost by the time of Proto-Italic, noting that the continuation of optative forms may be attested in terms such as Latin faxīm, which perhaps continues the Proto-Indo-European athematic optative infix -yéh₁-.
-Within both Latino-Faliscan and Sabellic, the tense and mood of the verb in the subordinate clause was determined by the governing verb of the main clause, not by the semantics of the subordinate clauses themselves.
-For instance, in the Latin phrase "imperavi ut venires," meaning " I have ordered you to come," the past imperfect tense is used for the subjunctive to reflect the past perfect tense of the main clause.
-In Oscan, the phrase "kumbened thesavrúm pún patensins muinikad tanginúd patensíns"—meaning "it was agreed that the treasury, when they opened it, by a joint decision they should open"—utilizes the perfect form kumbened in the main clause and the imperfect subjunctive form patensíns in the main clause.
+It is possible that the original Proto-Indo-European optative forms the basis for the mood known in Latin as the subjunctive, whereas the original Proto-Indo-European subjunctive paradigm gave rise to the standard Latin future.
+The Italic languages innovated an imperfect subjunctive marker -sē-, as reflected by Paelignian upsaseter, Oscan patensíns, and the Latin panderent.
+It is, however, unattested in Venetic or Umbrian.
+In Latin, the suffix underwent rhotacism, thereby surfacing as -rē- (e.g. amārēs), though the form essēs perhaps preserves the original sigmatic nature of the morpheme.